dlhagger/SqueakPoseStudio/README.md

 Troubleshooting
 ---------------
 - Device selection is automatic (CUDA → MPS → CPU).
-Run `python torch_test_apple_silicon.py` to verify Apple Silicon/MPS.
+Run `python torch_ultralytics_checks.py` to verify.
 - If OpenCV is missing, install `opencv-python` to enable video inference.
 - For missing class/keypoint files, create or edit `classes.txt` and `keypoints.txt` at the project root.